brandonswansfeger/Project-1/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.
-All commercial entities wishing to access the API should contact api@covidactnow.org to acquire a commercial license.

-commercial users are defined as any individual or entity engaged in commercial activities, such as selling goods or services.
-Non-commercial users can freely download, use, share, modify, or build upon the source code.
+A

 _For more examples, please refer to the [Documentation](https://example.com)_